kmtsui/wcsim_hybrid_attenuation_fit/README.md

 ## optical_fit

-The fitter `optical_fit` imports the data samples produced by `analysis_absorption` and fits for a set of detector parameters defined by users.
+The fitter `optical_fit` imports the data samples produced by `WCSIM_TreeConvert` and fits for a set of detector parameters defined by users.

     $ optical_fit -o fitoutput.root -c config.toml